 — Companies with good communication are 4x as likely to have high levels of engagement.

 Next, we’ll explore the steps and considerations needed to launch an effective employee communication initiative, supported by a relevant technology..

 This is true from the earliest planning stages, right on through to implementation.
 Many different people work at a company, filling various roles.
 Therefore, an effective communication strategy needs to involve all of them.
-This can mean personalizing content with designated social media channels, offering extensive mobile support and an internal communication solution for frontline workers without professional email addresses or regular desk time, and amplifying the voices of entry-level and temporary employees to create an environment of inclusion.
+This can mean offering extensive mobile support and an internal communication solution for frontline workers without professional email addresses or regular desk time, and amplifying the voices of entry-level and temporary employees to create an environment of inclusion.
 There should be no such thing as a “disconnected” worker.
 Everyone should be in on the action.

 When managing communication in the workplace, it’s necessary to include all levels in formulating a communication plan.
-But ensuring that managers and other top-level staff are leaders in communication is crucial.
+Ensuring that managers and other top-level staff are leaders in communication is crucial.
 This includes encouraging managers to actively provide necessary information, but it also means giving them the autonomy and budget to inform and engage their own employees as they see fit.
 After all, who knows better what will keep employees absorbed than those who work closely with them on a daily basis?

 There are going to be those at any company who have a better handle on social media.
 Who are better known internally and externally, or who even simply have a more visible personality.
 Don’t be afraid to use these “influencers” to spread the word.
 This can include everything from rewarding engagement with gamification via badges and points, to simply identifying “influencers” to help roll out new policies and campaigns.
 In short, there are many ways to be a leader, and they don’t all necessarily have to do with a position in management.

 Email, enterprise social networks, intranets, and good-old fashioned newsletters—you probably have a number of tools sitting in your kit, and it’s important you use them to the best of their capabilities.
 Just as you wouldn’t use a screwdriver to hammer a nail or a saw to measure a table, you wouldn’t use a company email to conduct an office poll, or Twitter to conduct an employee review.
-Learn each channel’s potential, and then incorporate them all into a single, unified plan.
+Learn each specific channel’s potential, and then incorporate them all into a single, unified plan.
 And platforms with social media aggregators can definitely help, including an effective newsfeed or content feed.

 Times are changing, and now more than ever employees are relying on mobile devices.
 Not to mention mobile-friendly video channels for information and entertainment.
 Rather than buck the trend, use it to your advantage.
 Make sure your communications are geared toward mobile.
 And don’t be afraid to incorporate videos as a major source of content.
 This is what will keep employees engaged in the modern era, when many only have a few minutes over a break or during a commute to check their phones for the latest information they can use.